Tarron Jackson: Philadelphia Eagles (first stint)

-Jackson was selected in the sixth round with the 191st overall pick of the 2021 NFL Draft by the Philadelphia Eagles.
+Jackson was selected in the sixth round with the 191st overall pick of the 2021 NFL draft by the Philadelphia Eagles.
 Jackson got his first career sack in Week 8 at the Detroit Lions.

 On October 27, 2022, Jackson was waived by the Eagles and re-signed to the practice squad.
+On February 15, 2023, Jackson signed a reserve/future contract with the Eagles.